nightscout/nightscout.github.io/docs/update/newdatabase.md

 # Attach a new Atlas database to your Heroku app

-As of December 2020, mLab stopped operations.
+In December 2020, mLab will stop operations.

 If you didn't migrate your database from mLab to Atlas you need to create a new database for your Nightscout site.